mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 Section B - The Preset Chooser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The preset chooser is much the same as the preset docker and the preset drop-down on :kbd:`F6`.
+The preset chooser is much the same as the preset docker and the preset drop-down on the :kbd:`F6` key.
 It's unique in that it allows you to filter by engine and this is also where you can create brushes for an engine from scratch.

 It is by default collapsed, so you will need to press the arrow at the top left of the brush engine to show it.